FreeBSD manual

 When generating C code, this field is used to ensure function

-A string with Docbook content for documentation.
-This annotation
+A string with DocBook content for documentation.
+This annotation can

 org.gtk.GDBus.DocString.Short